Innoactive/Creator/.Documentation/articles/transition-to-v2.0/01-overview-of-the-changes.md

 # Overview of the Changes

+This chapter lists most important changes and additions to the Innoactive Creator.

 ## Unity Version

 We start to support Unity 2019 and stop supporting Unity 2017 or 2018.